 Ardoino at Tether clarified further how the currency’s journey from issue to the wider market makes it difficult to track the relative commonality of Tether’s potential use cases, adding, “Tether’s minimum value threshold for transactions means that we attract institutional clients and high net worth individuals.
 Our direct clients are primary market participants who are incentivized to stabilize prices through arbitrage trading whenever the price oscillates in either direction, in response to market forces.
 In that sense, the ability of primary market participants to acquire tether tokens or redeem them for fiat on a 1:1 ratio creates a transparent, market driven stabilizing mechanism.
 Secondary market participants are not verified with Tether but use tether tokens for a myriad of reasons including trading, remittances, merchant services and other use cases.”

 East Asia’s relationship with the Africa and Latin America markets is also interesting.
-While both are two of East Asia’s smaller trade partners, East Asia is a huge source of cryptocurrency to both of them, as it’s the largest sender to Latin America and the second-largest to Africa.
+While both are two of East Asia’s smaller trade partners, East Asia is a huge source of cryptocurrency to both of them, as it’s the largest sender to Latin America and the third-largest to Africa.
 While some of this, especially in the case of Africa, represents remittances from expats, our interviews suggest that much of it also represents commercial transactions between Chinese businesses and their customers and partners in the region.
 Luis Pomata, co-founder of the Paraguay-based exchange Cripex, told us that many Latin American businesses use cryptocurrency to pay Chinese importers for goods they then sell.
 Ray Yousseff, founder and CEO of popular peer-to-peer (P2P) exchange Paxful, told us about similar business relationships in Africa.

 In some cases, Chinese merchants living abroad are responsible for these transactions.
 Dovey Wan told us about Chinese cryptocurrency miners who set up shop in parts of Africa that offer cheap hydropower and send portions of their proceeds home regularly, as well as others in non-cryptocurrency businesses, such as gem mining, who do the same thing.